Developer docs

 }

-Fetch the encrypted item at key_ref.
+Fetch the encrypted item.
 The client decrypts it under the vault key.
-The AAD bound at encryption time (account_id ∥ vault_id ∥ key_ref) means a blob moved to a different ref fails authentication on decrypt.
+The AAD bound at encryption time (vault_id ∥ key_ref) means a blob lifted to a different vault or ref fails authentication on decrypt rather than yielding wrong plaintext. account_id is deliberately not bound, so any vault-key holder (the human owner or a scoped machine credential) can open the item.

 {